CintiaG/MuPET-Flow/inst/shiny/app/help/help.md

 ## Help

-### Welcome to MuPET-Flow!
+### Welcome to MuPETFlow!
 Multiple Ploidy Estimation Tool for all Species Compatible with Flow Cytometry.

-MuPET-Flow is a graphical user interface tool to estimate ploidy from DNA cells stained with fluorescent dyes and analyzed by flow cytometry.
+MuPETFlow is a graphical user interface tool to estimate ploidy from DNA cells stained with fluorescent dyes and analyzed by flow cytometry.
 It automates file uploading and configuration, peak fluorescence intensity detection, multiple histogram visualizations, peak error curation, ploidy and genome size calculations, and easy results export.

 Once the application is launched, you can either:
 1. Load your experimental data.